Refined invariants of finite-dimensional Jacobi algebras: Background on contractible curves

 i.e. the moduli stack of sheaves is a global quotient stack.
 The points of the coarse moduli space $\Msp_{r,0}^{\sst}(X)$ are given by S-equivalence classes of sheaves, or equivalently, polystable sheaves.
-In particular, by Proposition \ref{no_exotics} we deduce that
+In particular, by Proposition \ref{no_exotics} we deduce that $\left(\Msp_{r,0}^{\sst}(X)\right)_{\reduced}\cong \pt$.
+Likewise, the Chow variety $\Chow_X(r[C_{\reduced}])$ is isomorphic to a point, and the natural map